GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

-# Hello World Google Cloud Endpoints for App Engine with a discovery document
+# Hello World Google Cloud Endpoints for App Engine

 This sample provides an example of a [migration][7] from the prior version of [Google Cloud Endpoints Frameworks][3] to new [Google Cloud Endpoints Frameworks for App Engine][8].